hlissner/zsh-autopair/README.md

-# zsh-autopair
 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](./LICENSE)
 ![ZSH 5.0.2](https://img.shields.io/badge/zsh-v5.0.2-orange.svg?style=flat-square)

+# zsh-autopair
 A simple plugin that auto-closes, deletes and skips over matching delimiters in zsh intelligently.
 Hopefully.

 > NOTE: zsh-autopair is untested for versions of Zsh below 5.0.2.
 Please report
 > any issues you have in earlier versions!

-More specifically, zsh-autopair does 4 things for you:
+Specifically, zsh-autopair does 5 things for you:

-1. It inserts matching pairs (when that pair isn't unbalanced and the cursor is _not_ adjacent to a word character)
+1. It inserts matching pairs (by default, that means brackets, quotes and spaces):

    e.g. `echo |` => <kbd>"</kbd> => `echo "|"`